 I hear a warm soothing voice that is not in my head and it is not in my memory; it is not my mother, my sister, my wife.
-The voice comes from the ground and from the cloud that envelops the ground and from the all about the sphere that I have wrapped my body around, and it says that there are no mysteries and there must be no pain.
-She’s trying to reassure me, I’m not sure she succeeds, but her sentiment is benign.
-I feel her hand on my back on my neck on my thigh and the touch is tender and real.
+The voice comes from the ground and from the cloud that envelops the ground and from the all about the sphere that I have wrapped my body around, and it says that there are no mysteries and there must be no sorrow.
+She’s trying to reassure me; I’m not sure she succeeds, but her sentiment is kind.
+I feel her hand on my back on my neck on my thigh, and the touch is tender and real.
 I recall once upon a time being deeply at ease in this presence and as deeply afraid of it too.
-What embraces you can ensnare you, what holds you may crush you, what loves you will kill you, what desires you own you.
+What embraces you may ensnare you, what holds you can crush you, what loves you kill you, what desires you own you.
 What owns you is you.
 And you thought you knew who you were.